vinimadd/coffeeshop/README.md

 # Coffee Shop App

-A small application that will alow to pick preferred coffee beans, place an order and check previous orders.
+Application will allow to create customer, add products to the basket and place an order.

-Technologies used: Java, Spring boot, Hibernate, MySQL, JUnit.
+Backend: Java, Spring boot, JPA, MySQL, JUnit.
+Frontend: TypeScript, Angular.